 Why use WP Debug mode?

-By default, if you don’t make changes to WP core files, and you don’t have any plugins or third party themes, active WP debug mode is not going to make any difference and you will see no errors.
-But, as soon as you start adding plugins and change theme, things will get very, very different.
+By default, if you don’t make changes to WP core files, and you don’t have any plugins or third party themes, active WordPress debug mode is not going to make any difference and you will see no errors.
+But, as soon as you start adding plugins and change the theme, things will get very, very different.

 Debug mode is on, what now?

 For live environments, WordPress Debug mode should be used only if you get broken website or no access to it at all.
 The typical case is that you open your website (any page or only some pages), and instead of content you either get 500 internal server error, or you get the blank screen.
 In most cases, if the server is set correctly, errors will be logged into the file and you need to check error logs to find out what the problem is.
 But, if that is not the case, enable WordPress Debug mode through wp-config.php, and you will be able to see what the problem is.

 When you get the error, that error includes the path to the file where the error has happened.
 In 90% of cases, the error is caused by some plugin.
 But, very often, you will see that error is in some WordPress file in wp-admin or wp-includes folders.
 If used normally, there should be no errors there, so that points again to a plugin that uses some WordPress function or class the wrong way.
 Debugging, in that case, can be a bit harder, but this will always (well, almost always) help:

 - If the problem is still there, the theme is causing it, disable it to check.

 - If the theme is not the problem enable plugins one by one.

 - After enabling a plugin try to repeat the operation that caused the error.